jjvanzon/JJs-Reference-Architecture/patterns.md

 ### Executor

-`Executor` classes are classes that encapsulate a whole process to run.
+`Executor classes` are `classes` that encapsulate a whole process to run.
 For processes that involve more than just a single function, for instance downloading a file, transforming it and then importing it, involving infrastructure end-points and possibly multiple back-end libraries.

-By giving each of those processes its own `Executor` class, you make the code overviewable, and also make the process more easily runnable from different contexts, e.g. in a scheduler, behind a service method or by means of a button in a UI or in a utility.
+By giving each of those processes its own `Executor class`, you make the code overviewable, and also make the process more easily runnable from different contexts, e.g. in a scheduler, behind a service method or by means of a button in a UI or in a utility.

 ### Inheritance-Helper

-One weakness of inheritance in [`.NET`](api.md#dotnet) might be, that there is no multiple inheritance: you can only derive from one base class.
-This can lead to problems programming a base class, because one base will offer you one set of functionalities and the other base the other functionalities.
+One weakness of inheritance in [`.NET`](api.md#dotnet) might be, that there is no multiple inheritance: you can only derive from one `base class`.
+This can lead to problems programming a `base class`, because one `base` will offer you one set of functionalities and the other `base` the other functionalities.
 (See the [Cartesian Product of Features Problem](practices-and-principles.md#cartesian-product-of-features-problem).)
 To still use inheritance to have behaviors turned on or off, but not have an awkward inheritance structure, and problems picking what feature to put at which layer of inheritance, you could simply program [`Helper classes`](#helper) (`static classes` with `static` methods) that implement each feature, and then use inheritance, letting derived `classes` delegate to the [`Helpers`](#helper), to give each `class` a specific set of features and specific versions of the features, to polymorphically have the features either turned on or off.
 You will still have many derived `classes`, but no arbitrary spreading of features over the `base classes`, and no code repetition either.

 This allows you to solve what inheritance promises to solve, but does not do a good job at on its own.
-It basically solves the [Cartesian Product of Features Problem](practices-and-principles.md#cartesian-product-of-features-problem), the problem that there is no multiple inheritance and the problem with god base classes, all weakneses of inheritance.
+It basically solves the [Cartesian Product of Features Problem](practices-and-principles.md#cartesian-product-of-features-problem), the problem that there is no multiple inheritance and the problem with big hairy `base classes`, all weakneses of inheritance.

 ### Factory

-A `Factory class` is a class that constructs instances.
+A `Factory class` is a `class` that constructs instances.
 But it usually means that it creates a concrete `type`, returning it as an `abstract type`.
 The concrete `type` that is instantiated depends on the input you pass to the `Factory's` method:

 ```cs
 public static class ThingFactory